 Nadia Harón was born in Spain and previously ran three restaurants in Mendoza, including Urban at O’Fournier winery for more than a decade and Nadia OF, anointed best restaurant in Argentina by the National Academy of Gastronomy in 2010.
 These days she runs the restaurant at Monteviejo winery in Uco Valley.

-Naira Calviño set up Aipim bistrot before moving onto all things pork with Chochán.
+Naiara Calviño set up Aipim bistrot before moving onto all things pork with Chochán.
 While this piggy haven closed in the past year, she continues to innovate, cooking at pop-ups and with her Donas de acá doughnut project.
 JULY 2020 Naiara runs spice store Nave Especiario in Chacarita.

 Pamela Villar is a pastry chef who runs Yeite Café in Villa Crespo, Buenos Aires.
 Previous stints include Gran Bar Danzón and Sucre; in 2018 she co-hosted Bake Off Argentina.

 Patricia Courtois ran Le Bistrot de la alianza francesa for many years.
-Today she delves into the pantry of Corrientes province for a hotel in Esteros del Iberá and with ingredients usually served there, in 2018 she won Argentina’s Prix de Baron B culinary contest.
+Today she delves into the pantry of Corrientes province for a hotel in Esteros del Iberá with ingredients usually served there; in 2018 she won Argentina’s Prix de Baron B culinary contest.
 She also worked at Río Ancho in Colonia, Uruguay.
 JULY 2020 Patricia also oversees the restaurant at Colomé winery in the province of Salta.

 Patricia Ramos is chef and parrillera at Nuestro Secreto steakhouse at five-star hotel Four Seasons Buenos Aires, leading the barbecue team.
 She is the only woman to run this style of restaurant in the city (to my knowledge).